International Summer School (July Session)

 - I am a CUHK student.
 Can I receive a full refund of my course deposit(s) if I withdraw from the ISS for the USS?

-Yes, you can receive a full refund of your course deposit(s) if you notify the Office of Academic Links in writing by mid-April (exact date to be announced) AND can provide proof of your participation in the USS afterwards.
+Yes, you can receive a full refund of your course deposit(s) if you notify the Office of Academic Links in writing by 15 April 2020 AND can provide proof of your participation in the USS afterwards.

 6. Optional Beijing Tour (July Session only)